Why would introverts want to build an online community?

 It is an excellent possibility that corporations may be interested in buying advertisement space on your community page.
 Is this part of the long-term plan, or did you promise it would always be a nonprofit site?

-Opportunism and profitability do not have to be negative connotations if this was part of the growth plan for the community.
+Opportunism and profitability do not have to be negative connotations if this is part of the growth plan for the community.

 The greed and selfishness of human nature can never be ruled out when an initiative becomes successful.

 It would help if you planned for all foreseeable opportunities without narrow-minded blind spots.

 This is the best time in the annals of history for introverts to live and find people of their caliber who share their ideas.

 Take matters into your hands today by creating an inner circle that grows with the needs of its members.